afrozchakure/Interactive-Generation/about.markdown

 Again this comes back to what I said in beginning, `People can create value by doing simple things in effective ways`.

 ## My Background
 I have a Bachelor of Technology degree in Computer Science and Engineering from MIT World Peace University, Pune (Formerly MIT, Pune), and have worked for a few startups as an intern.
 If you want to hire me, please refer to my portfolio site [here][portfolio].
-I'm open to working in Pune and would be happy to work remotely as well.
+I'm open to roles in Pune and would be happy to work remotely as well.

 Cheers 😄👍